leehuwuj/python-uv-monorepo-template/README.md

 Navigate to the target package and refer to the README.md for more information.
 Generally, you should run `uv sync --all-packages` first to create a virtual environment and install the dependencies.

+To check linting errors or format the code, run `./scripts/lint.sh` and `./scripts/format.sh`.

 # Testing

 Run `./scripts/test.sh` to run the tests.